Aquitaine and Anjou

 In 1173 she supported her son Henry’s revolt against her husband.
 She was taken prisoner by the French king and transported to England where she was imprisoned between 1173 and 1189.

-Henry III died in 1189 and he was succeeded by his son, Richard the Lionheart, who immediately moved to release his mother.
+Henry II died in 1189 and he was succeeded by his son, Richard the Lionheart, who immediately moved to release his mother.
 Now queen dowager, Eleanor acted as a regent for her son while he went off on the Third Crusade.
 When Richard was captured during that campaign, she personally negotiated his (very large) ransom by going to Germany.
 Eleanor survived her son Richard and lived well into the reign of her youngest son King John.
 By the time of her death in 1204 (at the age of approx 80) she had outlived all of her children except for King John and her daughter Eleanor, Queen of Castile, who was married to Alfonso VIII, king of Castile.

 Within the strict rules of the feudal system it was possible for France and England to live more or less peaceful.
 By simply acknowledging the feudal rules of vassalage it was acceptable for France to accept England’s possessions.
 However, with growing centralisation, which undermined the local nobility and the overall feudal system, it became increasingly less acceptable for France to have an English threat on its doorstep.